-The vast majority of pancreatic cysts are benign pseudocysts, which are primarily made of fluid and can develop within or next to the pancreas.
-Pseudocysts are a common complication of acute pancreatitis, an inflammation of the pancreas, and are unlikely to arise in people who have never had pancreatitis or another injury to the pancreas.
+Pseudocysts are mostly made of fluid.
+These can start in or next to the pancreas and are a common complication of acute pancreatitis, an inflammation of the pancreas.
+They’re unlikely to develop if you’ve never had pancreatitis or pancreas injury.

-SCAs have thick, fibrous walls and contain a thin, clear fluid.
-While nearly all SCAs are benign, these cysts may cause symptoms such as pain and jaundice as they grow within the pancreas.
+Serous cystadenomas have thick, fibrous walls and contain clear fluid.
+Almost all SCAs are benign, but they may cause pain, jaundice, or make you uncomfortable in other ways as they grow.

-MCNs are mucin-producing precancerous growths that can arise in the body and tail of the pancreas.
-This type of cyst is less common than an IPMN and almost always occurs in women.
-Large MCNs that contain septations, tiny walls that divide the cyst into compartments, may be more likely to become cancerous.
+These cysts are precancerous growths that can start in the body and tail of the pancreas.
+They almost always develop in women rather than men.
+Large ones that contain tiny walls that divide the cyst into compartments, called septations, may be more likely to become cancerous.